The Geometry of Superposition

 Phase transitions in representation

-The Gram matrix G=WTWRn×nG = W^T W \in \mathbb{R}^{n \times n} encodes the global geometry of the representation.
-Diagonal entries Gii=wi2G_{ii} = \|w_i\|^2 measure how faithfully each feature is represented, off-diagonal entries Gij=wiwjG_{ij} = w_i \cdot w_j measure interference, and the eigenvalues of GG are the observable.
+The Gram matrix G=WTWRn×nG = W^T W \in \mathbb{R}^{n \times n} holds the global geometry of the representation, with diagonal entries Gii=wi2G_{ii} = \|w_i\|^2 showing how faithfully each feature is represented and off-diagonal entries Gij=wiwjG_{ij} = w_i \cdot w_j showing the interference, and the eigenvalues of GG are what we actually observe.

 Theorem (Marchenko-Pastur Law, 1967).